US Senate approves Bill to make daylight saving time permanent

-WASHINGTON (REUTERS) - The US Senate on Tuesday (March 15) passed legislation that would make daylight saving time permanent starting in 2023, ending the twice-annual changing of clocks in a move promoted by supporters advocating brighter afternoons and more economic activity.
+WASHINGTON • The US Senate has passed legislation that would make daylight saving time permanent from next year, ending the twice-annual changing of clocks in a move promoted by supporters advocating brighter afternoons and more economic activity.

-The Senate approved the measure, called the Sunshine Protection Act, unanimously by voice vote.
-The House of Representatives, which has held a committee hearing on the matter, must still pass the Bill before it can go to President Joe Biden for signing.
+The Senate approved the measure, called the Sunshine Protection Act, unanimously by voice vote on Tuesday.
+The House of Representatives, which has held a committee hearing on the matter, must still pass the Bill before it can go to President Joe Biden to sign.

 The White House has not said whether Mr Biden supports it.
 A spokesman for House Speaker Nancy Pelosi declined to say if she supports the measure but said she was reviewing it closely.

-Senator Marco Rubio, one of the Bill's sponsors, said supporters agreed the change would not take place until November 2023 after input from airlines and broadcasters.
+Senator Marco Rubio, one of the Bill's sponsors, said supporters agreed that the change would not take place until November next year after input from airlines and broadcasters.

 The change would help enable children to play outdoors later and reduce seasonal depression, according to supporters.

-"Pardon the pun, but this is an idea whose time has come," he added.

-The National Association of Convenience Stores opposes the change, telling Congress this month "we should not have kids going to school in the dark".

-On Sunday, most of the United States resumed daylight saving time, moving ahead one hour.
+On Sunday, most of the US resumed daylight saving time, moving ahead one hour.
 The US will resume standard time in November.

-Since 2015, about 30 states have introduced legislation to end the twice-yearly changing of clocks, with some states proposing to do it only if neighbouring states do the same.
+Since 2015, about 30 states have introduced legislation to end the twice-yearly changing of clocks, with some states proposing to do it only if neighbouring states do so.

-The House Energy and Commerce committee held a hearing on the issue last week, where Representative Frank Pallone, the committee's chairman, said: "The loss of that one hour of sleep seems to impact us for days afterwards.
-It also can cause havoc on the sleeping patterns of our kids and our pets."

-At the hearing, Ms Beth Malow, director of the Vanderbilt Sleep Division, argued that daylight saving time makes it harder to be alert in the morning, saying it "is like living in the wrong time zone for almost eight months out of the year".
+At the hearing, Dr Beth Malow, director of the Vanderbilt Sleep Division, argued that daylight savings time makes it harder to be alert in the morning, saying it "is like living in the wrong time zone for almost eight months out of the year".

 Mr Pallone cited a 2019 poll that found 71 per cent of Americans prefer to no longer switch their clocks twice a year.